nibedita09/Target-TopGithub/README.md

 #### Presentation layer
 * A ViewModel

 The app uses a Model-View-ViewModel (MVVM) architecture for the presentation layer.
 Each of the fragments corresponds to a MVVM View.
-The View and ViewModel communicate  using LiveData and the following design principles:
+The View and ViewModel communicate  using Observable and the following design principles:

 * ViewModel objects don't have references to activities, fragments, or Android views.
 That would cause leaks on configuration changes, such as a screen rotation, because the system retains a ViewModel across the entire lifecycle of the corresponding view.